California Reptiles & Amphibians

 The Green Sea Turtle has one pair of pre-frontals.

-The Pacific Hawksbill Sea Turtle has one pair of pre-frontals.
+The Pacific Hawksbill Sea Turtle has two pairs of pre-frontals.

 Two other species of sea turtles found in California also have two pairs of pre-frontals, but they have more than four costal scales.